ldn-softdev/jtc/User Guide.md

   can be updated/extracted programmatically), if the lexeme's value is non-empty then it also saves a found key (label/index) into the corresponding namespace
   * `z`: erases namespace pointed by lexeme value; if lexeme is empty, erase entire namespace
+  *  f: fail-stop: if walking lexemes past the fail-stop directive fails, instead of progressing to the next iteration, a lexeme immediately preceeding the fail-stop will be matched

 Thus a _namespace_ is a container within `jtc`, which allows storing JSON elements programmatically while walking JSON.
 Stored in namespaces values could be reused later in the same or different walk-paths and